 A lawyer can help to iron out the chaos of not having a license, and all the legal proceedings that follow a drunk driving arrest.
 DUI lawyers can furthermore apply for a restricted license, after 30 days of the DMV’s decision.
 This permits drivers to operate a vehicle legally for work related purposes only.

 Drivers who disobey the written notice of rejection, and continue driving on a suspended license violate California Vehicle Code 14601.

-There are a number of aggravating circumstances that can turn a regular OC DUI arrest into a felony conviction.
+There are a number of aggravating circumstances that can turn a regular Orange County arrest into a felony conviction.
 These include: